Carmen Montón: Politics in Valencia and Congress of Deputies

-Minister of Health and resignation
+Minister of Health

 She was chosen by Pedro Sánchez, new Spanish Prime Minister, following the motion of censure that the PSOE presented against the previous government of Mariano Rajoy (PP) and that was approved by the Congress of Deputies on 1 June 2018, appointed her as Minister in new Spanish government.
 Felipe VI sanctioned by royal decree of June her appointment as holder of the portfolio of Minister of Health, Consumer Affairs and Social Welfare.
 On 7 June she took office as Minister before the King at Palace of Zarzuela.

 As Minister of Health, Consumer Affairs and Social Welfare in 2018, her policies were based in recovering health and social rights.
 Some of the main ones are the recovery of the access for every women to assisted reproduction techniques in the public health system and the creation of the Observatory of Women's Health.
 In addition, she worked on the defense of children's rights as well as starting projects for the prevention and management of suicidal behaviors.

 As head of Department of Universal Health and Public Health of the Valencian government from 2015 to 2018), her policies focused on public health, recovery of rights and management efficiency.
 Under her management, Ms. Montón reversed a privatised hospital to the public system, recovered universal health access and eliminated pharmaceutical and orthoprothesic copayments.
 Furthermore, she guaranteed the treatment for all the patients of hepatitis C and implemented policies that helped the Valencian transplant system to become the most successful in Spain.
 She improved the kidney failure care system as well as developing the plan to treat diabetes in the Valencian Community.
 She is responsible for the creation of the Emergency and Urgent care plan in rural and isolated areas.

 Moreover, she created the First Plan of Equality in the Valencian public health system and was also the first one to create a suicide prevention protocol.
 Other of the policies that she put in place were the Plans for Efficiency Improvement, Organization of Human Resources and the Dignification of Health Structures.

 In her short term as Health Minister, she managed to restore the right to universal health care for all Spanish citizens and foreign residents in Spain (the previous government had excluded access to the Spanish National Health System for irregular migrants).